mirca/mirca.github.io/_pages/about.md

 * guest researcher at [NIST](https://www/nist.gov): research on nanophotonics published in [Nature](https://www.nature.com/articles/s41467-017-00987-6) and [Review of Scientific Instruments](https://aip.scitation.org/doi/full/10.1063/1.4976578);

 I spend most of my time doing [research](https://scholar.google.com/citations?hl=en&user=ilvNpCoAAAAJ&view_op=list_works&sortby=pubdate) and [coding](https://github.com/mirca).
+I also act as a reviewer for NeurIPS, ICML, ICLR, JMLR, and IEEE TNNLS.
 In my free time, there is nothing better than swimming and crab hunting in the waters of Clear Water Bay and video-chatting with my nephew Chico and my dog Pluto.